 So what are the next steps?

-The next steps for you is to figure out which contractor you are going to work with.
+The next steps for you are to figure out which contractor you are going to work with.

 This is another arena, where you are going to want to do your research.